What is restaurant automation? A guide for owners

 1. Booking inquiry responses

 Reservation inquiries arrive by email 24 hours a day.
 Most restaurants take 18 to 48 hours to reply because the person who manages bookings is on shift or asleep.
 An automated responder inside your existing Gmail reads the inquiry, checks availability from your booking source (OpenTable, ResDiary, Resy, or a shared Google Calendar), and drafts a reply for manager approval.
 Average response time: 12 minutes.
 Reservation conversion: meaningfully higher.
+Operators running a similar inbox responder commonly report conversion moving up once average reply time falls, though the exact lift depends on the baseline.

 2. Review responses